MM in Music with Emphasis in Music Education

 Students encounter a simulating curriculum that is relevant to their career aspirations, taught by faculty who are on the cutting edge of best-practice pedagogy, research, scholarship, and creative activity.
 Music education faculty members play active leadership roles in international, national and state organizations devoted to improving preK-12th grade music instruction.
 They also regularly publish their work in premier research and practitioner journals, and remain actively engaged with music teachers through presentations, clinics, and guest teaching and conducting.

-Master’s degrees can be completed either full-time on campus, or part-time while teaching school with evening, summer, and one or two online courses.
+The campus-based master’s degree can be completed either full-time on campus, or part-time while teaching school with evening, summer, and online courses.
 Graduate assistantships for full time study may be available, awarded competitively.
+A fully online master's degree is offered through Missouri Online, designed to be complete by certified music teachers currently teaching music in preK-12 settings, and with similar requirements (see https://online.missouri.edu/degrees-programs/mu/arts-and-sciences/music-education/mm)

 This degree requires 32 credit hours.
 At least 15 hours must be taken in music education, and 16 must be numbered 8000 or above (a course may be counted in both categories: i.e., MUS_EDUC 8150 can count toward both).